uabrc/uabrc.github.io/docs/data_management/lts/tutorial/index.md

 ---
 toc_depth: 3
 ---
-# LST and S3 Basic Tutorial
+# LTS and S3 Basic Tutorial

 Effective data management and sharing are essential for maintaining data integrity and facilitating collaboration in research.
 UAB’s Long-Term Storage (LTS) offers a robust solution for securely archiving data that may not be actively used but remains crucial for future research and compliance.
 The `s3cmd` command-line tool complements this by enabling efficient management and transfer of files to and from LTS.